KSangmuang/SPC-Dashboard/README.md

 - Windows 10/11 or Windows Server
 - Python 3.8+ (bundled in installer)
 - Network access to SQL Server
-- Access to CMM output folder
+- Access to Camera Inspection output folder

 ---